Andrew Henderson

 Colombia is an increasingly popular destination for both foreign investment and expat living.

-Business and Start-ups in Colombia
+Business and Startups in Colombia

 The Colombian government has been building the market over the years.
 In addition, it invested billions of dollars to expand its high-speed broadband access to a greater amount of Colombia.

-Despite the challenges, Colombia is staying steady in its long-term goals and a growing number of advantages in producing a worldwide competitive market.
+Despite the challenges, Colombia is staying steady in its long-term goals and has a growing number of advantages in producing a worldwide competitive market.

 Colombia’s Vibrant Culture

-Cumbia and salsa are danced in spicy clubs throughout the country while bigger cities offer up a modern taste of nightlife in various bars and discotecas.
+Cumbia and salsa are danced in spicy clubs throughout the country, while bigger cities offer up a modern taste of nightlife in various bars and discotecas.

 Safety in Colombia

 While its infamous dark past and crime rates have diminished over the last few decades, they’re not obsolete by any means.
 Cities like Bogota still struggle with theft and street muggings, which have increased since 2007.
+However, the rural areas of Colombia are traditionally known to present a higher risk of gang and terrorist-related activity than Colombia’s major cities.

 Real Estate and Housing in Colombia

-With the excellent business and real estate opportunities in Colombia, people are beginning to take notice as it shows in prices which have doubled from 2006.
+Medellín and Bogota are among the Cheapest Cities in South America on a per-square-meter basis.
+With the excellent business and real estate opportunities in Colombia, people are beginning to take notice, as shown in prices that have doubled since 2006.

 Second Citizenship in Colombia

 Expats and investors desiring a second citizenship can obtain citizenship in Colombia in as little as 5 years.
-This will require an investment in either property or business in the country itself, and at least one visit to Colombia each year in order to keep your residency active.
+This will require an investment in either property or business in the country itself and at least one visit to Colombia each year in order to keep your residency active.

 As a dual citizenship country, you will not have to renounce your current citizenship to become a citizen of Colombia.